Paranaíba River: Geography

 The main tributaries of the Paranaíba are the São Marcos, the Corumbá, the Meia Ponte, and the Bois.
 Major dams on its course are the Barragem de Emborcação, Barragem Itumbiara and Barragem de São Simão.
 Cachoeira Dourada near Itumbiara is one of the most important hydroelectric power stations in Brazil, providing energy to Goiânia and Brasília.

 The Paranaíba is navigable only in the artificial lake of Ilha Solteira with an extension of 180 km as far as the dam of São Simão.

 Because of the great pressure to use its resources it shows serious environmental problems.

 In addition to the erosion of its banks caused by sand extraction and cutting down of the original forest growth, practically 100% of the towns that form its basin dump their sewage "in natura", including the capital of Goiânia, which dumps 95% of its sewage, untreated, directly into the Meia Ponte river, which then flows into the Paranaíba.

 The Paranaíba river is the most important source of the Paraná river, her source lies in the serra (mountains) of Mata da Corda, municipality "Rio Paranaiba" (Mato Grosso) at a height of 1148 m.
 On the other side of these serra is the source of the Abaete, a tributary of the São Francisco.
 The confluence of the Paranaíba with the Grande river is situated about 1000 km from the source of the Paranaíba.
-At the unison there is a bridge that is also a border point between three states: São Paulo, Minas Gerais and Mato Grosso do Sul.
+At the union there is a bridge that is also a border point between three states: São Paulo, Minas Gerais and Mato Grosso do Sul.
 The Paranaíba river is famous for the rich diamond deposits of her tributaries and her huge hydroelectric potential.

 The Paranaíba may best be studied in three separate parts, the high-, the middle- and the lower Paranaiba.